zendesk/radar/input/index.md

 Here, we're specifying a new type of channel - it is applied to chanlles that match the regular expression.
 The `policy` key defines that the data should be cached - which is what we want so that messages are kept around; `maxCount` says that we will keep up to 300 messages (see the server docs for the other options).

 Once you do this and restart the server, you'll start to see that previously published messages are now synchronized back to your client.
 This makes it a lot easier to implement a chat with history.
+Since the persistence policy is determined via a RegExp, you can set different policies for different use cases.

 ### 8. Creating a chat - presence resource